 Currently, those books are: John Horgan's Rational Mysticism, Alan Weisman's The World Without Us, Obama's Audacity of Hope, and Chomsky's Chomsky on Anarchism (which is actually a collection of essays, therefore exceptionally forgiving of the non-serial approach).

-She also drew the comic at left.
-Not a great pic of it, but it shows Peter-teacher and Jared-teacher and Jared's alligator (known by the monicker "Number Six").
+She also drew the comic below.
+Not a great pic of it, but it shows Peter-teacher and Jared-teacher and Jared’s alligator (known by the monicker “Number Six”).

 God I hate being sick.

 "You give a man a fish, that man knows where to go for fish.
 You teach a man to fish, and you've just destroyed your market base." – Jackie Kashian, attributed to her father, who falsely attributed it to Jesus.

 "We are all in some way or another going to Reseda someday to die." – Ruby Vroom's song, "Screenwriter's Blues (5 AM Listening to Los Angeles)"

 Another picture I took on the afternoon of New Year’s Eve, from the Jichuk-yeok platform.